Bifurcations of the H\'enon map with additive bounded noise: Numerical detection of the bifurcations of minimal attractors

 The topological bifurcation arises as, with decreasing $a$, the red saddle two-periodic orbit on the blue curve approaches the purple saddle two-periodic orbit on the orange curve, leading to a fold bifurcation in which these two two-periodic orbits collide and disappear.
 This coincides, for the set-valued dynamics, to a collision of the minimal attractor with its dual repeller.
 This destroys the two-component minimal attractor, which involved one of the saddle two-periodic orbits.
 However, the non-minimal attractor remains to exist and becomes minimal through the disappearance of the other attractor within it.
 We depict the projection of (parts of) the relevant manifolds contributing to the boundary of the remaining attractor at $a=0.59$ in Figure~\ref{fig:a0.6}(d) in black.
 The correspondence with the numerical results for the minimal attractor with GAIO, as presented in Figure~\ref{fig:a0.6}(b), is readily verified.

 We would like to remark that the complexity of the (projection of) relevant unstable manifolds of the boundary map may complicate the understanding of the boundary of the minimal attractor.
 Indeed, in Figure~\ref{fig:a0.6}(c) and (d), parts of the projection of the heteroclinic cycle that is deemed irrelevant for the boundary, lying in the interior of the attractor were omitted.
-In Figure~\ref{fig:06_nocut}, we show the entire projection of the heteroclinic cycle between the two-periodic saddle orbit and the two-periodic stable orbit of the boundary map at $a=0.6$, illustrating the practical complication of deciding which parts of the manifold contribute to the boundary (which can be resolved satisfactorily in a numerical way).
+In Figure~\ref{fig:06_nocut}, we show the entire projection of the heteroclinic cycle between the two-periodic saddle orbit and the two-periodic stable orbit of the boundary map at $a=0.6$, illustrating the practical complication of deciding which parts of the manifold contribute to the boundary.
+While this can be resolved satisfactorily in a numerical way, yielding a good approximation of the boundary, the complexity of the underlying (chaotic) dynamics of the boundary map makes it difficult to obtain the precise structure of the boundary.
+However, a better understanding of the underlying dynamics may elucidate generic qualitative features.

 This bifurcation is best appreciated in movie format, tracing superpositions of GAIO data and relevant dynamical objects from the boundary map as $a$ varies.
 Such movies for this example are provided in \cite{Teyvideo2024} for $a = 0.607$ to $a=0.003$, and in \cite{Teyvideoslow2024} for $a=0.607$ to $a=0.58$ in a slower motion, focusing on topological bifurcation.